-Readers reply after the exams regulator Ofqual is accused of ‘killing off’ present-day languages via marking them too harshly.
-Language instructors have recognized that GCSE and A-degree exams had been subject to harder marking criteria for a long time than different topics.
-They’ve additionally known that students locate languages harder than maximum different subjects they study.
-So your record received’t come as a marvel to them (Tough assessments ‘are killing off language mastering in colleges,’ eleven May).
+Readers reply after the exams regulator Ofqual is accused of ‘killing off’ present-day languages by marking them too harshly.
+Language instructors have recognized that GCSE and A-degree exams have been subject to harder marking criteria for a long time than different topics.
+They’ve additionally known that students locate languages harder than most subjects they study.
+So your record didn’t come as a marvel to them (Tough assessments ‘are killing off language mastering in colleges,’ eleven May).

-However, having simply returned to the schoolroom after a 25-yr ruin, it has struck me that it’s no longer just the perceived difficulty of mastering a language that has contributed to the decline in language take-up.
-Additionally, the obsession with testing and evaluation and the ever-in advance attention on obtaining GCSE “capabilities” (essentially exam guidance strategies) from an early age.
+However, having returned to the schoolroom after a 25-year absence, it has struck me that the perceived difficulty of mastering a language has no longer contributed to the decline in language take-up.
+Additionally, there is an obsession with testing and evaluation and ever-in-advance attention to obtaining GCSE “capabilities” (essentially exam guidance strategies) from an early age.

-As quickly as students enter school at eleven, it’s made clear to them that the overriding reason they may be in college is to collect GCSEs and how essential it’s far to begin making ready for the – tests which might be five remote years away, nearly another 0.33 in their lifestyles.
+As quickly as students enter school at eleven, it’s made clear to them that the overriding reason they may be in college is to collect GCSEs and how essential it is to begin making ready for the – tests which might be five remote years away, nearly another 0.33 in their lifestyles.
 This comes at the rate of engendering an entertainment of the difficulty.
-The USP of languages is that they’re one-of-a-kind from every other concern at the curriculum.
+The USP of languages is that they’re one-of-a-kind from every other concern in the curriculum.
 Yet, they suffer the equal dreary subjugation to GCSE project kinds, mark schemes, and grade boundaries as all the relaxation.

-A radical reappraisal of the manner languages is taught their only hope for revival and, within some languages, survival.
+A radical reappraisal of how languages are taught their only hope for revival and, within some languages, survival.
 After all, if college students recognize they’re getting to know a subject that will be tougher to get an excellent grade in, what else is left to encourage them to take up a language other than sheer entertainment of the subject?

-• As a instructor of French presently running in a secondary school, I would now not disagree with the emotions expressed in your article at the perceived chance to trendy languages teaching in the united states and accompanying letter (11 May), although I might nuance and expand them.
+• As an instructor of French presently running in a secondary school, I would now not disagree with the emotions expressed in your article at the perceived chance to trendy languages teaching in the United States and the accompanying letter (11 May), although I might nuance and expand them.

 It isn’t always the harshness of the marking in public examinations that causes language-freshmen problems; however, the perverse pernicketiness of many of the duties students are required to undertake (pernicketiness that many local audio systems of the language discover weird and hard to navigate).
 More miserable, however, is the crushing banality of the content of most of the language publications supplied in faculties: of their determined (and inaccurate) pursuit of what younger human beings find “relevant.